Caerwent

 Caerwent (Caer-went) is a village and community in Monmouthshire, Wales.
-It is located about five miles west of Chepstow and 11 miles east of Newport.
+It is located about 5 mi west of Chepstow and 11 mi east of Newport.
 It was founded by the Romans as the market town of Venta Silurum, an important settlement of the Brythonic tribe of Silures.
 The modern village is built around the Roman ruins, which are some of the best-preserved in Europe.
 It remained prominent through the Roman era and Early Middle Ages as the site of a road crossing between several important civic centres.
 The community includes the small village of Llanvair Discoed.
 In 2021 Caerwent village had a population of about 1,200.

 Etymology

 The modern name derives from Venta, an ancient British word denoting a "market", and Caer, a later Welsh word denoting a fortified settlement.
-The town would give its name to the post Roman successor kingdom of Gwent and it is possible that the modern name means "Fort of Gwent".
+The town would give its name to the post Roman successor kingdom of Gwent.

 Romans writers recorded the town as Venta Silurum to distinguish it from the other tribal markets in Britain such as Venta Belgarum (modern Winchester) and Venta Icenorum (modern Caistor St Edmund).